ABRAHAM IN EGYPT

 "16 And he dealt well with Abram for her sake: and he had sheep, and oxen, and he-asses, and men-servants, and maid-servants, and she-asses, and camels."
 (ASV)

-1800 BC Egypt was in the Middle Bronze Age; a time when domestic camels were not known to Egypt or Mesopotamia.
+1800 BC Egypt was in the Middle Bronze Age; a time when domestic riding camels were not known to Egypt or Mesopotamia.
 A comprehensive study of Egyptian art reveals many different domestic and wild animals depicted in paintings, statues, and engravings.
 About this time oxen were used for plowing.
 Donkeys were used to transport people and cargo.
 Horses were not seen in tomb paintings until the time of Thutmosis III (c.
 1450 BC).
-There is a small amount of evidence for camels in the Ancient Near East outside of Arabia in the Late Bronze Age closer to 1200 BC, yet the evidence is minor.
-The evidence becomes greater after 1000 BC especially by the end of the 8th century BC.
-This and other evidence caused the Bible minimalist scholars to assume the Bible was written later rather than earlier.
+There is a small amount of evidence for domestic camels in the Ancient Near East outside of Arabia in the Late Bronze Age closer to 1200 BC, yet the evidence is minor.
+The evidence for domestic riding camels in Syria becomes greater about 1000 BC especially by the end of the 8th century BC.
+This and other evidence caused some scholars to assume the Bible was written later rather than earlier.
 It was written during a time when camels were more common in Israel, Egypt, and Mesopotamia.

 A scene from the Beni Hasan, Tomb of Khnumhotep, c.
 1880 BC shows a group of Asiatics traveling in Egypt to trade kohl (cosmetics).
 They had donkeys as transportation.
 The tomb paintings showed the men and women wearing garments of brilliant colors such as were made with red and purple dyes manufactured from shellfish along the coasts of Canaan.
 This is evidence for Canaanites going into Egypt during the supposed time of Abraham, but not for them riding on camels as the camel was not domesticated in Egypt in 1900-1800 century BC.